Dave-team/Knowledge-base/Business-Intelligence/BI principles.md

 - Quarterly check-ins with power users / data champions in each team
 - Form for end users to fill in.
 This can be simple requests as well as bugs / issues.
 Include a Slack channels where requests are automatically posted.
 Then review these requests and ask the necessary questions in a thread.

+## Education
+There are three main types of education you need to master before you can call yourself an expert analyst: mentoring your data team, empowering your end users and enlightening your executives.
+- Data team: your job is to take their innate curiosity and help them use it to find answers.
+On a practical level this means lots and lots of questions to answer.
+Be patient (remember how long it took you to get this stuff!), but also avoid immediately showing them the answer as soon as they ask.
+Rather, point your junior analyst in the right direction and let them figure it out themselves.
+- End users:  The important thing for these people is to make sure they understand the metrics and information contained in your reports and have a sense of the nuances contained.
+You want them to be able to spot trends, notice irregularities, and point out mistakes you may have made.
+With these folks, it’s best to focus on the business applications of the individual reports you make for them.
+The best way to do this is to have a number of review sessions after creating a report where you view it together with them and point out interesting factors.
+That not only helps your end user gain a sense of how the report works, but helps you spot things you may have missed.
+- Executive team: They are less likely to care about individual reports and more interested in the overall story of the business and the insights which metrics can bring them.

 ### Issue communication
 **Stakeholder identifies issue**
 First, understand the problem